opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-sparse-query-two-phase-processor.md

 ```
 {% include copy-curl.html %}

-## Metrics
+## P99 Latency Metrics
+On an OpenSearch cluster set up on 3 m5.4xlarge AWS EC2 instances, we conducted neural sparse query's P99 latency tests on indexes corresponding to over ten datasets.
+### Doc-only mode latency metric

-In doc-only mode, the two-phase processor will reduce the query latency by 20% to 50%, depending on the index configuration and two-phase parameters.
+In doc-only mode, the two-phase processor can significantly decrease query latency.
+Analyzing the data:
+- Average latency without 2-phase: 53.56 ms
+- Average latency with 2-phase: 38.61 ms

+This results in an overall reduction of approximately 27.92% in latency.
+Most index show a significant decrease in latency with the 2-phase processor, with reductions ranging from 5.14% to 84.6%, the specific latency optimization values depend on the data distribution within the indexes.
+### Bi-encoder mode latency metric

-In bi-encoder mode, the two-phase processor can decrease the query latency by up to 90%, also depending on the index configuration and two-phase parameters.
+In bi-encoder mode, the two-phase processor can significantly decrease query latency.
+Analyzing the data:
+- Average latency without 2-phase: 300.79 ms
+- Average latency with 2-phase: 121.64 ms

+This results in an overall reduction of approximately 59.56% in latency.
+Most index show a significant decrease in latency with the 2-phase processor, with reductions ranging from 1.56% to 82.84%, the specific latency optimization values depend on the data distribution within the indexes.